shnaky/ai-student-workspace/00/README.md

 ## Ex.
 0.2: Fork this repo and clone it from your own git repository
 1. Click the 'fork' button on top right of the gitlab webpage to create your own fork of this repo on this gitlab.
 2. Open a bash shell and navigate to a folder of your choice.
-The folder containing this repo will become a subfolder of this folder.
 3. Clone the repo using `git clone YOURFORK`.
 Here, `YOURFORK` is the URL of your fork of this repo.
 For example, if you forked directly on this gitlab, it will look like this: `git@git.tu-berlin.de:YOUR_USER_NAME/PATH/TO/REPO.git`
 ```
 git clone YOURFORK